 Alternate DNS Server: 220.127.116.11

 6. Finally, click OK at the bottom of the window to save changes.

-7. Reboot your PC and once the system restart, see if you’re able to Fix Windows sockets registry entries required for network connectivity are missing error.
+7. Reboot your PC and once the system restart, see if you’re able to Fix socket error occurred and Windows sockets registry entries required for network connectivity are missing error.

 Method 5: Disable IPv6

 1. Right-click on the WiFi icon on the system tray and then click on “Open Network and Sharing Center.”

 2. Now click on your current connection to open Settings.

 Note: If you can’t connect to your network, then use an Ethernet cable to connect and then follow this step.